FRIENDSHIP

 Helping children understand how to sympathize and understand another person’s point of view.

-Also, help them see there may be more to the story than what you see.
-STORY: There was a young man who came to school every day in tears.
+Also, help them see there may be more to the story than you see.
+STORY: A young man came to school every day in tears.
 He was eventually called a crybaby by the

 boys in his class.
 The students eventually found out that the boy who was always in tears was